vaidis/react-drupal-starter/README.md

 ##  :beetle: Test Drupal Endpoints

+You can download the postman collection here or use the curl from console

 #### GET CSRF Token
 Non authenticated users recieve a different one every time they GET response Authenticated users get the same that already have stored from the POST Login reqponse